sws2apps/sws2apps-api/CONTRIBUTING.md

 ## Proposing a Change

-If you intend to add new features or suggest major changes to SWS Pocket, we recommend creating a [new discussion first](https://github.com/sws2apps/sws2apps-api/discussions/categories/ideas).
+If you intend to add new features or suggest major changes to SWS API, we recommend creating a [new discussion first](https://github.com/sws2apps/sws2apps-api/discussions/categories/ideas).
 This lets us reach an agreement on your proposal before you put significant effort into it.
 Make sure that the change you want to propose is not duplicate.

 If you’re only fixing a bug, it’s fine to submit a pull request right away but we still recommend to file an issue detailing what you’re fixing.
 This is helpful in case we don’t accept that specific fix but want to keep track of the issue.